sailja/React_Self_Study/Notes/Day-1.md

 # Problems with using only vanilla JS

-The problems with using vanilla JS are[^2].
+The problems with using vanilla JS are.

-[^1]: Requires lot of direct DOM manipulation and traversing.
+1. Requires lot of direct DOM manipulation and traversing.
 This could end up in spaghetti code situaton.
-[^2]: Data (state) is usually stored in DOM, shared across enitire app.
+2. Data (state) is usually stored in DOM, shared across enitire app.
 This can introduce many bugs in our application.

 # Why do front-end framework exists?

-[^1]: Keeping a user interface in sync with data is really hard and a lot of work.
+- Keeping a user interface in sync with data is really hard and a lot of work.
 Front-end frameworks solve this problem and take hard work away from developers.
-[^2]: They enforce a correct way of structuring and writing code(therefore contributing to solving the problem of spaghetti code).
+- They enforce a correct way of structuring and writing code(therefore contributing to solving the problem of spaghetti code).
-[^3]: They give developers and teams a consistent way of building front-end applications.
+- They give developers and teams a consistent way of building front-end applications.

 # React vs. Vanilla Javascript